0xburn2/SorterThreads/README.txt

 gcc -pthread -o sorter_thread mergesort.c sorter_thread.c

 Execution Command:
-./sorter -c COLUMNNAME
+./sorter_thread -c COLUMNNAME

 Optional parameters
 -d DIR NAME (starts from the given directory)
--o DIR NAME (outputs to the given directory)
+-o DIR NAME (outputs to the given directory) [Parameters can be entered in any order]

 Output:
-If successful, the sorted CSV files will be placed in the source directory, or if -o is given, in that directory.
+If successful, one singled sorted CSV containing the contents from every discovered CSV file will be placed into the starting directory, or the output directory of -o was used
 Stdout will show process id's and total number of child processes created.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////